Serialization

 methods in three.js.

-Check the plugin system below for more details on how to mark properties as serializable for plugins.
+Check the plugin system page for more details on how to mark properties as serializable for plugins.

 class CustomClass{